How To Tell Who Views your Instagram

 - Can You See Who Views Your Instagram Story?

 - Making a Private Instagram Account

 - Instagram Business Account Reporting

 - Using Third-Party Apps To See Who Views Your Instagram The Most

-Unless someone is commenting, liking, or sharing your posts, there is no way to tell who is viewing your posts within Instagram.
+Unless someone is commenting, liking, or sharing your posts, there is no way to tell who is viewing your posts on Instagram.
 The social media site does not have any features that tell you exactly who is viewing your profile unless they try to connect with you.